 Allopurinol is FDA approved for the following indications:

-Other non-FDA approved indications include Lesch-Nyhan syndrome-associated hyperuricemia and the prevention of recurrent uric acid nephrolithiasis.
+Other non-FDA-approved indications include Lesch-Nyhan syndrome-associated hyperuricemia and recurrent uric acid nephrolithiasis prevention.

 American College of Rheumatology recommends initiating urate-lowering therapy such as allopurinol in patients with an established diagnosis of gouty arthritis in the following situations:

 - Frequent attacks of acute gouty arthritis, defined as equal to or more than two attacks per year

 - Chronic kidney disease stage 2 or worse